snigi-gupta/tmpFever/README.md

 5. **training**: contains some scripts that perform some preprocessing on the dataset in preparation for training
 6. **common**: contains some baseline code scripts and database classes that are essential for running the FEVER baseline model
 7. **fever-frontend**: contains a basic one-page django web application that exposes the functionality of the system through the pipeline scripts.
 To run the frontend, run the pipeline/start_modules.sh script which initializes the system, then start the application by running manage.py runserver
-2. **retrieval**: contains the models for both the sentence and document retrieval stages